 So for those who are coming down for medical school or considering traveling here, I have list of tips for you.
 Just things that I’ve learned while I’ve been living here:

-- You can rent or buy vehicles here for reasonable prices.
-There is a lot of advertisements at AUA where you can find a car.
+* You can rent or buy vehicles here for reasonable prices.
+There are a lot of advertisements at AUA where you can find a car.
 Most everything around here you find out by word of mouth.

-- As far as groceries are concerned, you have the options of shopping at Epicurean or 1st Choice.
-There are some other grocery stores that the locals use, but I have yet to explore them.
-Will keep you updated.
-Epi has everything to can think of – lots of international food with more organic options, but is expensive compared to 1st choice which carries more local produce.
+* As far as groceries are concerned, you have the options of shopping at Epicurean or 1st Choice.
+There are some other grocery stores that the locals use such as .
+I will keep you updated.
+Epi has everything you can think of – lots of international food with more organic options, but it is expensive compared to First Choice which carries more local produce.
 When I do go grocery shopping, I like to visit both of them on the same day, so I can find the best deals.
 And of course, I’ve talked about the meat market and farmer’s market.
-The best time to go is 6AM on Saturdays.
+The best time to go is 6AM on Saturday’s.
 Jesse does bring home good food from the food vendors that sell at AUA.
-There are yummy smoothies, coffee, Indian food, and Subway is even an option.
-Other American food chains that are available down here are KFC and Burger King.
+There are fruit smoothies, coffee, Indian food, salads and Subway is even an option.
+Other American food chains that are available down in St. Johns is KFC and Burger King.

-- If you order delivery, sometimes you can order by directly contacting the resturaunt or you will have to contact a delivery service.
+* If you order delivery, sometimes you can order by directly contacting the restaurant or you will have to contact a delivery service QuikServe.
 You can do this through WhatsApp, which is one of the main modes of communication on the island.
-So after you download the app called FoodBooking which lists delivery places and their menus, you can place your order and then contact QuikServe.
-Make sure that you let them know what you ordered so that they can get your order right and don’t forget anything.
-We have never had any trouble with our orders.
-The only aggravation is that the drivers sometimes take 1 to 2 hours to deliver, so make sure you plan and order ahead if you want to eat lunch or dinner at a reasonable hour.
+So after you download the app called FoodBooking, which lists delivery places and their menus, you can place your order.
+I always contact QuikServe with my address and a picture of my order to make sure there are no mix ups or forgotten items, which does often happen to students.
+Also, FYI, drivers sometimes take 1 to 2 hours to deliver, so make sure you plan and order ahead if you want to eat lunch or dinner at a reasonable hour.

-- Hulu does not work down here, and there are some shows on AmazonPrime that will not play, however, great news!
-Netflix does work!!! 🙌🏻 If living in school housing, it costs 30USD a month for 100 channels which is not bad.
+* Hulu does not work down here, and there are some shows on AmazonPrime that will not play, however, great news!
+Netflix does work!!! 🙌🏻 (If you are living in school housing, it costs 30USD a month for 100 channels including HBO and CineMax).

 I hope this info is helpful and please leave any questions in the comments.
 I will be more than happy to answer or add onto this list!